Introduction to the G-I-N Adaptation Working Group

 The development and updating of high-quality clinical practice guidelines require substantial time, expertise and resources.
 Health organisations are increasingly confronted by the need to standardise health policies and practises to better manage finite resources and to promote optimal, evidence-based patient care.
 There is pressure on organisations to produce guidelines rapidly, to ensure that medical practice is consistent with current, emerging medical knowledge and this work is often done with limited resources.
 Guideline adaptation recognises and responds to legitimate differences in organisational, regional or local contexts that could lead to variations in recommendations supported by the same evidence.
 We postulate that existing high quality guidelines as a resource may be an alternative to de novo development to reduce duplication of effort, enhance efficiency, and promote local uptake of quality guideline recommendations.

-Following the development and evaluation of the manual and resource toolkit, the ADAPTE Collaboration decided to make these resources available to the international community through G-I-N. The establishment of the G-I-N Adaptation Working Group supports and facilitates the involvement of G-I-N members in these activities.
+Following the development and evaluation of the manual and resource toolkit, the ADAPTE Collaboration decided to make these resources available to the international community through G-I-N. To view the toolkits please visit the Resources section of the Adaptation Working Group pages.
+The establishment of the G-I-N Adaptation Working Group supports and facilitates the involvement of G-I-N members in these activities.